Join the Fund's newsletter!

 Applications must be submitted to the Icelandic Film Centre before production begins in Iceland, and they can be submitted at any time of the year.

-RECENT PRODUCTIONS THAT HAVE BENEFITED FROM THE REIMBURSEMENT SCHEME
+A SELECTION OF RECENT PRODUCTIONS THAT HAVE BENEFITED FROM THE REIMBURSEMENT SCHEME

 TITLEDIRECTOR(S)ICELANDIC PRODUCTION PARTNER COUNTRY OF ORIGIN